-As of December 31, 2015 and 2014, the Company held a Level 3 liability associated with warrants, issued in connection with the Company's financings completed in September and October 2013, January 2014, and August 2015.
-The warrants are considered liabilities and are valued using a binomial option-pricing model, the significant inputs for which include exercise price of the warrants, market price of the underlying common shares, expected term, expected volatility, the risk-free rate, and the expected changes in stock price that follow announcements of the Company's clinical trial results and other strategic initiatives.
+As of December 31, 2016 and 2015, financial instruments measured using Level 3 inputs consisted of the Company's warrants which are accounted for as liabilities.
+The warrants are valued using a binomial lattice option-pricing model, the significant inputs for which include exercise price of the warrants, market price of the underlying common shares, expected term, expected volatility, the risk-free rate, key strategic initiatives, probability of success related to those initiatives, and the expected changes in stock price that follow announcements of the Company's strategic initiatives.
 Changes to any of the inputs to the option-pricing models used by the Company can have a significant impact to the estimated fair value of the warrants.

-The following tables set forth a summary of the changes in the fair value of our Level 3 financial instruments (in thousands):
+The following tables set forth a summary of the changes in the fair value of our liabilities measured using Level 3 inputs (in thousands):